wongco/phrases-store-backend/readme.md

-# Node/Express API Backend for Phrase-store Application
+# Node/Express API Backend for Phrases-store Application

-This is the backend for the phrase-store application.
+This is the backend for the phrases-store application.
 It provides the ability to add and request phrases stored in the PostgreSQL database and outputs the data as JSON.

 ## Setup